 Salzburg Cathedral and Mozarts Coronation Mass

-Regarding our envisaged “Mozart experience” we were really lucky: on Sunday morning Mozart’s famous “Krönungsmesse” (coronation mass) was given in the Salzburg Cathedral, and that’s where this mass had been premiered there on Easter Sunday, 4 April 1779.
+Regarding our envisaged “Mozart experience” we were really lucky: on Sunday morning Mozart’s famous “Krönungsmesse” (coronation mass) was given in the Salzburg Cathedral, and that’s where this mass had been premiered on Easter Sunday, 4 April 1779.
 Sitting in the Cathedral, listening to the heavenly music and imagining how it might have been in 1779 – that’s an awesome feeling.

 The golden Globe of Salzburg